Mickey1356/1D-Final/README.txt

 5) Run the python file using "python3 motion_sensor.py

 GUI SETUP
-1) Download and unzip GUI.zip into a folder
+1) Open the GUI folder
 2) Install the required packages using "pip install -r gui_req.txt"
 3) Edit settings.txt.
 More information as provided: url should be a valid firebase url